-Larson's award-winning work at Mountain Lake PSB's in Unitarely in keeping with the atation's mission to celebrate and attengthen the civic and cultural life of the region by providing programs that inform, educate, involve, and entertain.
-'One of the things that I like to do here at Mountain Lake is show how our local community relates to the wider world.
-Everyhody is connected,' he said.
-'I am all about the arts. ladore them.
-They are my lifeblood.'
+Larson's award-winning work at Mountain Lake PBS is ultimately in keeping with the station's mission to celebrate and strengthen the civic and cultural life of the region by providing programs that inform, educate, involve, and entertain.
+"One of the things that I like to do here at Mountain Lake is show how our local community relates to the wider world.
+Everybody is connected," he said.
+"I am all about the arts.
+I adore them.
+They are my lifeblood."

-Larson's next project is a special program on the New York State Summer School of the Arts, highlighting high school students who excel in their chosen field of the arts such as dance, theater, orchestra, and visual arts.
+Larson's next project is a special program on the New York State Summer School of the Arts, highlighting high school students who excel in their chosen field of the arts such as dance, theater, orchestra. and visual arts.

 Songs to Keep: Treasures of an Adirondack Folk Collector will re-air on Mountain Lake PBS Thursday, August 7 at 9 p.m.
 The Mountain Lake program is one component of a larger project, spearheaded by Traditional Arts in Upstate New York.
-This fall, PBS stations across the country will have the option of airing the program. §9
+This fall, PBS stations across the country will have the option of airing the program.
+Sb